 You will need factors and multiples to find LCM, HCF and problem solving.
 You will also need this skill to be able to, for example, expand and factorise algebraic expressions at a later stage.

-Standard Form and Rounding
+Standard Form

 Numbers in standard form are written with powers of 10.
 They are used to write and calculate with very small numbers (often used in biology) or large numbers (often seen in physics).
-Students will learn to round to decimal places and significant figures.

 Year 8 Mathematics Learning Journey